 - Some of the questions that Gavin Free asks are sometimes met with howls of laughter from his co-workers at Achievement Hunter and Rooster Teeth, due to how nonsensical they are.

 - In Avatar: The Last Airbender, Aang attempts to buy a valuable waterbending scroll from a pirate captain that is selling his wares.
 He offers three coins, which causes the captain to laugh loudly at him and assume he's joking; when it turns out Aang isn't, he scowls and comments that the perceived 'joke' is wearing thin.

 - Subverted in The Simpsons when Marge tries joining the Springfield Police Department.
 Her request to sign up is met with the cops laughing for several seconds... only for them to stop and say "welcome aboard".
-At the end, when she declares her resignation over their stealing the evidence for their own use, they laugh again, but then politely wish her luck.
+In the end, when she declares her resignation over their stealing the evidence for their own use, they laugh again, but then politely wish her luck.

 - On The Brave Little Toaster, the appliances end up on a spare parts store where old appliances are stripped for parts.
-When Lampy asks how they can escape, the hanging lamp on the store room says "Did you hear that?
+When Lampy asks how they can escape, the hanging lamp on the storeroom says "Did you hear that?
 They want to know how to escape!", followed by laughter from all the doomed appliances.